smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 - Sensitive analytical systems that measure current as a result of an electroactive substance losing (oxidation) or gaining (reduction) an electron while undergoing an electrochemical reaction.
-(Chaudhery Mustansar Hussain, Rüstem Keçili, in Modern Environmental Analysis Techniques for Pollutants, 2020)
+(Chaudhery Mustansar Hussain, Rustem Kecili, in Modern Environmental Analysis Techniques for Pollutants, 2020)

 - **Source:**